 - Fatalities were reduced by 100 percent (from two to zero);

-- Serious injuries were reduced by 100 percent (from seven to zero);
+- Serious injuries were reduced by 90 percent (from 10 to one);

-- Minor injuries were reduced by 95 percent (from 19 to one);
+- Minor injuries were reduced by 79 percent (from 24 to five);

-- Possible/unknown severity injuries were reduced by 92 percent (from 49 to four);
+- Possible/unknown severity injuries were reduced by 81 percent (from 70 to 13);

-- Crashes causing only property damage decreased by 2 percent (from 49 to 48); and
+- Crashes causing only property damage increased by 10 percent (from 69 to 76); and

 Roundabouts typically carry about 30 percent more vehicles than similarly sized signalized intersections during peak flow conditions.
 During off-peak conditions, roundabouts cause almost no delay, but traffic signals can cause delay to side street and left-turning traffic from the major street.
 Increased capacity at roundabouts is due to the continuously flowing nature of yielding only until a gap is available, versus waiting turns at a signal.